 The Merced River flows on the Yosemite Valley Floor and it is a wonderful place to relax on the water, especially in summer or for water activities.

-The river is perfect for wading, sunbathing, swimming and it is also possible to rent rafts in summer.
+In summer, the river is perfect for wading, sunbathing, swimming and it is also possible to rent rafts.

 While there is a lot to do in Yosemite, you can also simply enjoy the park staying in Yosemite Valley.